martenframework/marten/docs/docs/development/reference/settings.md

 Default: `[] of Marten::Apps::Config.class`

 An array of the installed app classes.
 Each Marten application must define a subclass of [`Marten::Apps::Config`](pathname:///api/Marten/Apps/Config.html).
 When those subclasses are specified in the `installed_apps` setting, the applications' models, migrations, assets, and templates will be made available to the considered project.
-Please refer to [Applications](../applications) in order to learn more about applications.
+Please refer to [Applications](../applications) to learn more about applications.

 ### `log_backend`